 “Excellent relationships between pupils and staff, and amongst pupils themselves, are central to the strong pastoral care.”

-The Health Centre has a team of qualified nursing staff ensures that the boarding community has access to advice, care and support 24 hours a day, seven days a week.
-The Health Centre provides overnight medical supervision when necessary and boys have swift and easy access to a range of care and broader health-related advice.
+The Health Centre has a team of qualified nursing staff and ensures that the boarding community has access to advice, care and support 24 hours a day, seven days a week.
+The Health Centre provides overnight medical supervision when necessary and students have swift and easy access to a range of care and broader health-related advice.
 All boarders register with the school doctor who holds regular surgeries.
 All boarding staff are First Aid trained.